pangeo-data/climpred/docs/source/terminology.rst

 relative to the total possible improvement in accuracy.
 They are typically designed to take a value of 1 for a perfect forecast and 0 for equivelant to the reference forecast [Jolliffe2011]_.

-*Strictly Proper Scoring Rule*: A skill score where the best scores are obtained if and only if the forecasts correspond with the forecaster's judgement [Jolliffe2011]_.
-An example is the Brier score.

 Forecasting
 ###########